 Repurpose the leftover food into new meals (so you don’t feel like you’re eating plain turkey for a week).
 Turkey bones can be made into stock, the stuffing can be remade into breakfast hash, turkey can be made into soup, salads and sandwiches, cranberry sauce can be used as a jelly for crackers and cheese, or a spread on muffins, and mashed potatoes can be made into breakfast potato cakes.
 The options are endless – how creative can you get?

 Encourage your guests to bring reusable containers so that they can pack a doggy bag with them.
 They’ll be thrilled to have a yummy lunch to look forward to the next day.

 This sounds pretty doable, doesn’t it?
 Follow these easy changes, and you’ll be on the right path towards making sustainable holidays a habit!

 Seeing as this is a holiday rooted in colonialism, extend your thanks further by donating to an organization that supports Indigenous communities in Canada, for full reciprocity.
 Some wonderful organizations that we like are Clan Mothers, Water First and the Landback Movement.
-You can also consider stocking a local community fridge in downtown Toronto, helping to ensure that those living in food deserts have access to healthy food for their own celebrations.
+You can also consider stocking a local community fridge in downtown Toronto, (or check to see if your city has community fridges set up), helping to ensure that those living in food deserts have access to healthy food for their own celebrations.